 Giving Compass’ Take:

-• Katie Rains shares how companies can work to improve access to healthy food by engaging communities.
+• Katie Rains shares how Garden-Raised Bounty is working to improve access to healthy food by engaging communities.

 • What are the food needs and resources in your community?
 How can funders help to build sustainable food systems?